emilyolafson/emilyolafson.github.io/about.md

 @def rss_pubdate = Date(2019, 5, 1)

-Outside of the lab, I am interested in oil painting, gardening, coffee, and Survivor.
+Outside of the lab, I am interested in oil painting, gardening, and Survivor.
+I have many thoughts on things I am not an expert in.

 ~~~
 <div class="row">